-Matthias is chosen as the replacement for Judas in Acts 1:26, but is never mentioned again, though presumably he was acting as a full-fledged member of the 12 apostles in Acts 2:14: "Peter, standing with the eleven" and Acts 6:2: "And the twelve summoned the full number of the disciples".
+10 Matthias is chosen as the replacement for Judas in Acts 1:26, but is never mentioned again, though presumably he was acting as a full-fledged member of the 12 apostles in Acts 2:14: "Peter, standing with the eleven" and Acts 6:2: "And the twelve summoned the full number of the disciples".
 (However, apparently the number twelve was occasionally used loosely, as when Paul says in 1 Corinthians 15:5 that Jesus "appeared to Cephas, then to the twelve", when it must have been just the eleven.)

 Many have suggested that the real replacement for Judas was the Apostle Paul, whom Jesus clearly chose and called on the way to Damascus in Acts 9.
-I tend to the latter opinion, since all of the original disciples were directly named by Jesus, and so was Paul, but Matthias was not.
+I tend to the latter opinion, since all of the original disciples were explicitly chosen by Jesus, and so was Paul, but Matthias was not.

 Commentators are divided on the issue, some with strong arguments each way.
 I found so many that it would be pointless to even try to list them.
 Some say that it doesn't really matter, which in practical terms may be true.
-But I don't think I can agree with those who say that Revelation 21:14 is merely symbolic, and that the names aren't really there, though I will grant that Revelation has a lot of symbolic stuff which is hard to separate from what isn't.
+But I'm not sure I can agree with those who say that Revelation 21:14 is merely symbolic, and that the names aren't really there, though I will grant that Revelation has a lot of symbolic stuff which is hard to separate from what isn't.

-All references to Judas after chapter 1 of Acts are to other people, not to either of the apostles named Judas.
-The author of the book of Jude has the same name in Greek, and was probably another brother of Jesus.
+11 All references to Judas after chapter 1 of Acts are to other people, not to either of the apostles named Judas.
+The author of the book of Jude has the same name in Greek, and was probably another brother of Jesus, mentioned in Matthew 13:55 and Mark 6:3.
+In Jude 1 he is called "brother of James" but "a servant of Jesus Christ", presumably to show humility in not claiming that being Jesus' half brother gave him any special status.